alexGalvan0/tic-tac-toe/pseudocode.md

 >           - Row
 >             - col
 >                - 9 btns (game play)
+>                   - on click event check to see if any of the occupied spots match a whole winning condition.
 > - Methods
 >   - Create elememts
 >       - Use an object inside